Have Questions? We’ve Got Your Answers!

 What kind of funding is available for non-degree and certificate students?

 The school does not offer funding for non-degree and certificate students.
 However, these types of students can find alternative loans with different lenders.
-The UT Financial Aid Office does not certify any loans for non-degree and certificate students.
+The UTHealth Financial Aid Office does not certify any loans for non-degree and certificate students.
 Any loans would be at the discretion of the lender and student.

 How can I get financial aid?
 Are there assistantships available?